StefWed/quilted_web_scraper/README.md

  #### Notebook WebScraping_SearchResult_FirstPage_MoreAdvanced.ipynb

- This notebooks build up on the first one.
+ This notebook builds up on the first one.
 The code is build up in proper functions with docstrings.

  The input() function from Python was added to aks for the specific search term/ search phrase.
 Other than that a few messages/ functionalities werde added - for instance in the case when no product was found.